 - If a student is admitted into an eligible program and takes remedial coursework within the program, he/she can be considered a regular student, even if taking all remedial courses before taking any regular courses.
 However, a student can receive aid for no more than 30 remedial credit hours.

 - Applicants must have demonstrated the ability to benefit from the education they are about to receive.
-This requirement is met by providing official evidence to the UTB and TSC Admissions Office of obtaining a high school diploma or GED, completing secondary school in a homeschool setting, or by passing a U. S. Department of Education-approved "ability-to-benefit" test. and providing official documentation to the Admissions Office.
-Students should contact the UTB and TSC Testing Office at (956) 882-8875 to inquire about this test.
+This requirement is met by providing official evidence to the UTB Admissions Office of obtaining a high school diploma or GED, or completing secondary school in a homeschool setting.

 - Applicant must be making satisfactory academic progress toward the completion of a program of study.
-Each school establishes its own criteria by which this requirement is measured.
-Please review the Satisfactory Academic Progress Policy section for more information on this criteria at UTB and TSC.
+Both undergraduates and graduates have distinct Satisfactory Academic Progress criteria by which this requirement is measured.
+Please review the Satisfactory Academic Progress Policy section for more information on this criteria at UTB.